koukibadr/Elegant-Notification/README.md

   ///Function invoked when the notification is closed after the finish of the progress indicator
   ///
   final Function()? onProgressFinished;

+  ///The notification position in the screen
-  final Alignment position;
+  ///by default the position is set to `Alignment.topRight` final Alignment position;

   ///Action widget rendered with clickable inkwell